moberwasserlechner/vaadin-medium-editor/README.md

 * MediumEditorField for simple usage in `com.vaadin.data.fieldgroup.BeanFieldGroup<T>` or `com.vaadin.data.fieldgroup.FieldGroup`
 * Configure the editor's options with a fluent api
 * Usage of Vaadin's FontAwesome integration, therefore no addional css file must be included.
-* Localization of build in buttons becomes possible
+* Localization of build in buttons becomes possible.
+Although it must be done by yourself.
+Medium-Editor does not support other languages out of the box.

 ## MediumEditor